nucypher/nucypher/doc/architecture.rst

 =============================

 * Python 3.5+
-* asyncio
 * rpcudp - python3.5 branch
 * kademlia - python3.5 branch
-* ZODB for persistence
+* lmdb for persistence
-* keas.kmi as an example how to have persistent encrypted objects
+* Rekeys and metadata represented as Python dicts, msgpacked and encrypted, stored in lmdb
 * C bindings to OpenSSL for encryption (?)
 * PyCryptodome / PyCrypto for symmetric block ciphers
 * buildout for building (more convenient when using custom git dependencies?)